lihuicham/nus-orbital-project-2022/README.md

 **[Google Drive for Milestone 2](https://drive.google.com/drive/folders/1Mq71KuNAYKe8AkgMO25qQXlOgMgQXA0N?usp=sharing)**

+_Note:
-_Note: We recommend you to view our GitHub README for the latest update of the app.
-To view a collection of images, demo videos, project log, poster and full video of the app, visit our Google Drive._
+We recommend viewing our **GitHub README** for the latest update of the app.
+To view a collection of images, demo videos, project log, poster and full video of the app, visit our **Google Drive**.
+For best viewing experience (high resolution), watch the videos in full screen._

 ## Team Name
 ### **Track My Day**